Penny Mordaunt to stand for Tory leadership

 The former prime minister has 39 MPs backing him, behind his former chancellor Rishi Sunak with 66 declared backers so far.

-Ms Mordaunt, who like Mr Sunak stood in the contest to replace Mr Johnson over the summer, is further behind with 17.
+Ms Mordaunt, who like Mr Sunak failed in a bid to replace Mr Johnson over the summer, is further behind with 17.

+She has been in and around government for the best part of a decade, and was briefly defence secretary under Theresa May.

+The 49-year-old Portsmouth North MP backed Brexit and has worked hard to build up her profile with party activists, but did not get enough nominations to reach the members' ballot last time.

 Candidates to replace Ms Truss need support from at least 100 colleagues, meaning no more than three can get on the ballot.